 Some developers may look at the GPL as a double-edged sword.

-On the one hand, thanks to the GPL, they can reach millions of customers worldwide.
-Thanks to the GPL, WordPress is the most popular system, as we talked about above.
+On the one hand, thanks to the GPL, they can reach millions of customers worldwide, and therefore, WordPress is the most popular system, as we discussed above.

-We believe that redistributing the plugins and themes can greatly benefit developers, so we created this website.
+We believe redistributing the plugins and themes can greatly benefit developers, so we created this website.